"Weird Al" Yankovic: 1998–2014: New look

+2015–present: transition from studio albums

+In an interview promoting Mandatory Fun, Yankovic said that, with the end of his recording contract, he was unlikely to release any more albums, in the sense of recording and releasing that many songs at a time.
+Instead, he said he would likely switch to releasing singles and EPs over the Internet, allowing him to release music faster, particularly parodies that that can quickly become dated.

+He has released no albums, and indeed, few songs, since Mandatory Fun.
+In a 2017 interview, he told Rolling Stone, "I can't tell you when any material is coming out.
+Inspiration could strike tomorrow and I might have something out next month.
+There's no plan.
+It's just going to be whenever it winds up being."

-After several years of fan-driven campaigns, Yankovic received his own star on the Hollywood Walk of Fame in 2018.
+After several years of fan-driven campaigns, Yankovic received a star on the Hollywood Walk of Fame in 2018.

-In March 2018, Al released a new song, "The Hamilton Polka", a polka medley consisting of several songs from the musical Hamilton.
-The song holds the distinction of being the first polka song to chart on Billboard's Digital Songs Sales Chart.
-After Hamilton had premiered on Disney+ in July 2020, Yankovic released a video version of "The Hamilton Polka" that synched his song to video clips from the show.
-Also in March, Al released two remixes of songs by Portugal.
+In March 2018, Yankovic released, "The Hamilton Polka", a medley of several songs from the musical Hamilton written by Lin-Manuel Miranda.
+Yankovic and Miranda had met and become friends before the latter's work on Hamilton and had discussed a possible music project together.
+After the success of Hamilton, Miranda provided Yankovic the score from the musical, hoping that Yankovic would create a few singles from it, but Yankovic ultimately created a full polka medley.
+The song was the first polka to chart on Billboard's Digital Songs Sales Chart.
+After Hamilton premiered on Disney+ in July 2020, Yankovic released a video version of "The Hamilton Polka" that synched his song to video clips from the show.
+Also in March, Yankovic released two remixes of songs by Portugal.
 The Man: "Feel It Still" and "Live in the Moment".
-In 2020, he collaborated with the band again on their single "Who's Gonna Stop Me", which was released for Indigenous Peoples' Day.
+In 2020, he collaborated with the band on their single "Who's Gonna Stop Me", which was released for Indigenous Peoples' Day.

-Following the release of Mandatory Fun, Yankovic has not recorded many new songs, instead focusing on projects such as his tours, and the 2022 parody biopic Weird: The Al Yankovic Story.
-That same year, Yankovic told the Los Angeles Times that he was not writing many new parodies because it had become harder to tell which new songs would be big hits, due to what the newspaper described as popular music trending more towards "micro-niche[s]" than a "monoculture".
+Since Mandatory Fun, Yankovic has focused less on new songs than on projects such as his tours and the 2022 parody biopic Weird: The Al Yankovic Story.
+That year, Yankovic told the Los Angeles Times that he was not writing many new parodies because it had become harder to tell which new songs would be big hits, due to what the newspaper described as popular music trending more towards "micro-niche[s]" than a "monoculture".
+Yankovic released a new polka medley, "Polkamania!", on July 19, 2024, featuring his take on "Flowers", "Bad Guy", and "Old Town Road", among others.
+Because he had not released a polka in ten years, he considered this the opportunity to include his "white whales", though limited the songs to those that reached No. 1 on the Billboard charts.
+The single included the release of video created by several animators that Yankovic had worked with in past videos, such as Bill Plympton, Augenblick Studios, Liam Lynch, and Jarrett Heather as well as new collaborations with artists like Cyriak and Vivienne Medrano.